bravecollective/core/conf/README.md

 #### core.recommended_key_kind

-This is the key type minimum that will beaccepted by core.
+This is the key type minimum that will be accepted by core.
 If you don't care about having Account API keys, you can set this to `Character`

 ```ini
 core.recommended_key_kind = Account